gardener/gardener/docs/usage/shoot_credentials_rotation.md

 > Note that the SSH keypairs for shoot clusters are rotated automatically during maintenance time window when the `RotateSSHKeypairOnMaintenance` feature gate is enabled.

+## ETCD Encryption Key

+This key is used to encrypt the data of `Secret` resources inside etcd.
+It is currently **not** rotated automatically and there is no way to trigger it manually.

+## `ServiceAccount` Token Signing Key

+This key is used to sign the tokens for `ServiceAccount`s.
+It is currently **not** rotated automatically and there is no way to trigger it manually.
+Note that there is the option to pass such key to Gardener, please see [this document](shoot_serviceaccounts.md#signing-key-secret) for more details.

+## OpenVPN TLS Auth Keys

+This key is used to ensure encrypted communication for the VPN connection between the control plane in the seed cluster and the shoot cluster.
+It is currently **not** rotated automatically and there is no way to trigger it manually.